-Based in St. John’s, Worcester, I mainly divide my time between my art and working as a designer.
-I sell my art via arts markets around the local area, Midlands and the Cotswold’s, but also some selected retail outlets, the occasional exhibition and private commissions too.
+Based in St. John’s, Worcester, I mainly divide my time between my art and working as a freelance designer.
+I sell my art via arts markets around the local area, Midlands and the Cotswolds, but also some selected retail outlets, the occasional exhibition and private commissions too.
 I have also demonstrated my craft to arts groups and I offer Hand cut workshops from my studio.

 My hand cut style is infused with many influences, including lino and wood cut and retrospective styles like Art Deco for example.
-I think my experience in design and branding has gone some way to influence the bold simplicity which is indicative of my style.
+I think my my experience in design and branding has gone some way to influence the bold simplicity which is indicative of my style.

-Although hand cut paper and card is intrinsic to my method, my style also bridges collage and mixed media too.
+Although hand cut paper and card is intrinsic to my method, I guess my style also bridges collage and mixed media too.
 As my style continues to evolve I like to explore the use of different materials and textures like sheet copper for example which I flame paint and burnish.

 Inspiration for my work typically comes from nature and fauna with a particular affection for my local Worcestershire and Herefordshire countryside.
 As my style has evolved I have also explored other subject matter like popular and music culture.